nodeshift/nodejs-reference-architecture/metrics.md

 * Export prometheus endpoints for containers running Node.js applications.
 Without these end points it can be difficult monitor your applications.
-Prometheus is the defato standard for exposing metrics in Cloud Native applications.
-Futher Cloud Native infrastructure (Kubernetes distributions) make it easly to collect prometheus metrics and it is also easy to collect and graph even if you need to install the infrastructure components.
+Prometheus is the defacto standard for exposing metrics in Cloud Native applications.
+Further Cloud Native infrastructure (Kubernetes distributions) make it easily to collect prometheus metrics and it is also easy to collect and graph even if you need to install the infrastructure components.